 *Daily Value represents what percentage of a nutrient you should consume each day based on a 2,000 calorie diet.

 1. Aids in Weight Loss

-Thanks to the content of quinoa protein and fiber found in each serving, adding it to your diet can help keep you feeling fuller for longer.
+Thanks to the content of quinoa protein and fiber found in each serving, adding it to your diet can help keep you feel fuller for longer.

 Whole grains and pseudocereals have been consistently shown to increase feelings of fullness after meals when compared to refined grains, such as white bread or pasta.
-It is also believed that quinoa may influence the action of hormones that play a role in appetite, such as ghrelin, peptide YY and insulin.
+Research also suggests that quinoa may influence the action of hormones that play a role in appetite, such as ghrelin, peptide YY and insulin.

-Research consistently shows that quinoa consumption is linked to decreased weight gain.
+Studies consistently show that quinoa consumption is linked to decreased weight gain.

 2. Nutritious and Gluten-Free